apolanco115/mlh-hackathon/README.md

 ### Install and Run

-Once cloned `cd` into the `pong` director and run the following commands
+Once cloned `cd` into the `pong` directory and run the following commands:

 ```
 runhaskell Setup.hs configure —user